wesleyduff/boilerplate-angular/README.md

 	The "cli" suffix is the package that allows grunt and karma to called directly from the command line in Windows.
 The -g parameter tells NPM you want to install the package globally.

-Once you have installed grunt and karma
+Once you have installed grunt and karma or if you decided to skip the global install

-	npm install
+	$ npm install

+	- this will install all the dependencies to your machine.

+	$ grunt

+	- this will run the default grunt task
+		- watches all of your sass files and compile them to css when you save.
+		- watches all of your .js files and runs tests via karma when you save a .js file.

+Review the gruntfile.js to view the other tasks that can be completed.